Blessing Landscapes, Intel and Oregon Tradeswomen, Inc. tapped as PCC’s Employer Partners of the Year

 Oregon Tradeswomen, Inc. (OTI) is a non-profit dedicated to promoting success for women in the trades through education, leadership and mentorship.
 The organization partners with PCC at the college’s Swan Island Trades Center (6400 N. Cutter Circle) and through such programs as Welding, Machine Manufacturing Technology and Career Pathways.
 Because of its commitment to advancing equity in the trades, OTI’s “Women in Metals” program regularly brings students to PCC campuses to learn about related metals disciplines.
 And thanks to OTI’s influence, PCC’s partnership with Vigor and the Maritime Welding program has yielded cohorts with women representing 50 percent.

-“Our students tend to go off into a lot of different construction industries, some of which we are really well connected with, and some of which PCC helps us gain even better access to those connections,” said Amy James Neel, training director for Oregon Tradeswomen, Inc. “PCC has been able to bridge that divide for our pre-apprentice program, which prepares them for these entry-level jobs.”
+“Our students tend to go off into a lot of different construction industries, some of which we are really well connected with, and some of which PCC has helped us gain better access to,” said Amy James Neel, training director for Oregon Tradeswomen, Inc. “PCC has been able to bridge that divide for our pre-apprentice program, which prepares them for these entry-level jobs.”